cnguy/kayn/README.md

 /*
   But I won't stop you from passing in a single string to the plural version of the parameter.
-Any method that can accept multiple values for a parameter is flexibile.
+Any method that can accept multiple values for a parameter is flexible.
   Things that can only target one thing like getSummoner() on the other hand can only target one thing at a time though, and thus only has 'name' and 'id' parameters.